 6 Vocal Mixing Tricks For Release-Ready Sound

 You don't have to be a musical pro to recognize badly mixed vocals.
 They are disharmonious, irritating, and frankly make you want to yank your ears off.
-And it can be heartbreaking if these dissonant vocals are evident even after mixing vocals in your track.
+And it can be heartbreaking if the vocals aren't sounding right even after mixing vocals in your track.

 Vocals make the highlight of a song.
 The beat creates the mood and ambiance for the vocals to come in and tell the story.
 Think of the beat as the curtain-raiser and the vocals as the main performer.

 Now imagine yourself in a concert hall awaiting to indulge in a great orchestral performance.
 You paid a premium price for the VIP tickets so you can get closer to the action.
 But as the performance starts, a bunch of blokes in the regular section break out into a loud unending banter.

 Annoying right?
 Well, that is exactly how you feel when listening to badly mixed vocals.
 Some vocal-mixing mistakes are pronounced while others are subtle and take a good ear to spot them.
 But whether the mistakes are loud or whispery, badly mixed vocals ruin the flavor of your track.